Gen Z Bible Translation: Understanding, Engaging, and Enhancing Scripture for Young Adults

 - Leader actions: Use small-group facilitation, contextualized teaching, and digitally-native devotion formats.

-These action items feed directly into the potential for AI to personalize and maintain consistent spiritual rhythms for young readers.
+These action items feed directly into the potential for to personalize and maintain consistent spiritual rhythms for young readers.

 - Interactive Q&A: Conversational queries yield contextual explanations and cross-references.